 There was a lot of disagreement at cabinet and it took some time before the government issued the white paper on it.
 It was unfortunate that the white paper was issued sometime in 2004 which was just at the end of the first term of the government then it (finally) took off one year before the end of the second term of the same government.
-One reason for the delay was the frequent change of ministers (Little 513 514 2010:28) As a result of the drawback the reform process suffered, the window closed with the 515 commencement of the 2006/2007 academic year.
-Consequently, the government had to wait for 516 517 another year when as is expected another window would be opened at the end of the academic 518 year.
-519 The president, John Kufour was the policy entrepreneur in the passage of the education reforms.
-520 As the chief executive officer vested with constitutional powers to administer the country, he spearheaded the move to carry out the reforms.
-In 2002, he set up a presidential committee to 521 522 study the state of the education system of the country and to report directly to him the findings.
-He regularly reshuffled his education ministers to ensure that he always had the person who 523 shared in his resolution to overhaul the education system at the helm of affairs at the ministry.
-524 525 Little (2010) recounts that five different ministers were appointed to the Ministry of Education all in the bid to find a fitting official to help carry through the reforms.
-As a chair of cabinet 526 meetings, President Kuffourvociferously defended and pushed through his proposal in the face of 527 apparent opposition to his move.
-528 The effort finally paid off when in a news conference held on September 6, 2007, the Minister of 529 530 Education, Professor Dominic Fobih, announced the take-off of the new education reform with the commencement of the 2007/2008 academic year (Ghanaian Times, September 7, 2007).
-In 531 532 his speech at the twelfth congregation of the University of Education, Ghana, the president reiterated the message on the commencement of the new education reform with the start of the 533 534 new academic year which was beginning the following day (Daily Graphic, September 10, 2007).
-535
+One reason for the delay was the frequent change of ministers (Little 2010:28)

+As a result of the drawback the reform process suffered, the window closed with the commencement of the 2006/2007 academic year.
+Consequently, the government had to wait for another year when as is expected another window would be opened at the end of the academic year.

+The president, John Kufour, was the policy entrepreneur in the passage of the education reforms.
+As the chief executive officer vested with constitutional powers to administer the country, he spearheaded the move to carry out the reforms.
+In 2002, he set up a presidential committee to study the state of the education system of the country and to report directly to him the findings.
+More so, he regularly reshuffled his education ministers to ensure that he always had the person who shared in his resolution to overhaul the education system at the helm of affairs at the ministry.
+Little (2010) recounts that five different ministers were appointed to the Ministry of Education all in the bid to find a fitting official to help carry through the reforms.
+As a chair of cabinet meetings, President Kufour vociferously defended and pushed through his proposal in the face of apparent opposition to his move.

+The effort finally paid off when in a news conference held on September 6, 2007, the Minister of Education, Professor Dominic Fobih, announced the take-off of the new education reform with the commencement of the 2007/2008 academic year (Ghanaian Times, September 7, 2007).
+In his speech at the twelfth congregation of the University of Education, Ghana, the president reiterated the message on the commencement of the new education reform with the start of the new academic year which was beginning the following day (Daily Graphic, September 10, 2007).